The characteristics of the meandering effect in a stratified wake: Results

-The marginal p.d.f. profiles of the centre locations further visualize the development of the meandering range.
-In figure \ref{fig:results-gauss-ctrmarg}, the marginal p.d.f. profiles of the horizontal location $p_{c,Y}(y_c,t)$ and the vertical location $p_{c,Z}(z_c,t)$ are examined along the time direction, where the subscript $Y$ or $Z$ indicates the spatial marginal direction.
-The range of the horizontal meandering keeps growing through the wake, while the range of the vertical meandering collapses in the late wake.
-We observe roughly three stages out of the development of the meandering range in the cases.
-Note that they do not necessarily correspond to the NW regime, the NEQ regime and the Q2D regime.
-Before $Nt\sim 3$, both the horizontal and the vertical range of meandering are growing at a decaying rate.
-For R20F02, the background stratification is so strong that there is almost no such stage.
-When $Nt$ is between $[3, 20]$, the horizontal range of meandering does not change much, while the vertical range of meandering gradually decreases.
-After $Nt\sim 20$, the meandering in the vertical direction is limited to a similar range for both R20F02 and R20F50, while the meandering in the horizontal direction still grows.
-However, there is no explicit criterion on when the transition exactly happens, and there is no guarantee that the horizontal and the vertical direction share the same transition points.
-A similar developing pattern of the meandering range is observed in other cases.
+To visualize the development of the meandering range for $y$- and $z$-directions respectively, the marginal p.d.f. profiles of the wake center locations are shown in figure \ref{fig:results-gauss-ctrmarg} for both cases R20F02 and R20F50.
+The marginal p.d.f. profiles of the horizontal location $p_{c,Y}(y_c,t)$ and the vertical location $p_{c,Z}(z_c,t)$ are examined as a function of the non-dimensional time, $Nt$, where the subscript $Y$ or $Z$ indicates the spatial marginal direction.
+The widths of the profiles $p_{c,Y}(y_c,t)$ and $p_{c,Z}(z_c,t)$ suggest the range of meandering in the horizontal $y$- and the vertical $z$-directions.
+In general, the range of the horizontal meandering keeps growing through the wake in figure \ref{fig:results-gauss-ctrmarg} (a,b), while the range of the vertical meandering collapses in the late wake in figure \ref{fig:results-gauss-ctrmarg} (c,d).
+To be specific, we observe roughly three stages out of the development of the meandering range in the cases.
+For the horizontal meandering, the range is growing at a decaying rate before $Nt\sim 3$.
+The background stratification in R20F02 is so strong that there is almost no such stage.
+When $Nt$ is between $[3, 20]$, the horizontal range of meandering does not change much and reaches a plateau for both cases in figure \ref{fig:results-gauss-ctrmarg} (a,b).
+After $Nt\sim 20$, the meandering in the horizontal direction starts to grow again.
+For the vertical meandering, the range is similarly growing at a decaying rate before $Nt\sim 2$.
+When $Nt$ is between $[2, 8]$, the vertical range of meandering gradually decreases for both cases in figure \ref{fig:results-gauss-ctrmarg} (c,d).
+After $Nt\sim 8$, the meandering in the vertical direction is limited to a similar range for both R20F02 and R20F50.
+Note that these three stages do not necessarily correspond to the NW regime, the NEQ regime and the Q2D regime.
+Though both the horizontal meandering range and the vertical meandering range have three stages when evolving, they do not share the same transition points between stages.
+A similar developing pattern of the meandering range in both directions is also observed in other cases.
+This is another evidence of the difference between the horizontal direction and the vertical direction, and urges us to treat the horizontal direction and the vertical direction differently during the analysis of scaling in Sec. \ref{sub:results-sp}.